Photo courtesy: Astrid Poghosyan.

 Poghosyan has changed considerably since the day she first arrived in Shanghai with her mother nearly a decade ago.
 But throughout it all, she has never tempered her zest for life and eagerness to pursue professional and personal growth.
 “In a city where the pace of life happens so quickly, if you blink you will miss something,” she cautions.
 “So you have to try many different experiences and get out of your comfort zone because doing so will open new doors.
 I believe it is better to try and regret than not try at all.
 That is what the fast-pace of life in Shanghai has taught me.”

 As much as she has grown accustomed to life in Shanghai, Poghosyan admits she deeply misses the sense of belonging to a strong Armenian community.
-Fortunately she says she has been able to fill the void with her membership in AGBU.
+Fortunately, she says she has been able to fill the void with her membership in AGBU.
 After receiving a performing arts scholarship from AGBU, she was invited to participate in the organization’s 2014 Annual Gala event held at the famed Carnegie Hall in New York.
 She served as both the concert’s artistic director and a performer.
 “I couldn’t believe that everyone in the audience was Armenian!,” she says.
 “It was so touching for me to see this incredibly large community and how united they were.”
 I left New York feeling so proud to be Armenian, hoping that one day I can create a similar feeling of unity in China.”

-The following summer Poghosyan travelled to London as part of the AGBU London Summer Internship Program, working with the Primate’s Office of the Diocese of the Armenian Church of Great Britain & Ireland to help organize an Armenian street festival.
+The following summer Poghosyan traveled to London as part of the AGBU London Summer Internship Program, working with the Primate’s Office of the Diocese of the Armenian Church of Great Britain & Ireland to help organize an Armenian street festival.
 “That is one of the best things about AGBU,” she says.
 “It unites Armenians from all corners of the globe, from Argentina to Armenia, Greece to California, and now in my case, Asia.”

 Although it may lack a comparable Armenian community, Shanghai is now home to Poghosyan.
 “I represent China now to Armenians as much as I represent Armenia to the Chinese.”